jo/sync-tank/distributed-migration-strategies/index.md

 [note: implement this fro the start!]

 This is probably the biggest concern with live migrations but also the hardest to work through so we will discuss this last.
 It means that an old app has to be shut down until it is updated.
-For a simple webapp this may be as easy as requiring a page reload, for a desktop app it may require a restart, but for iOS or Android apps it may require users to visit some appstore and go through a whole procedure for upgrading an application.
+For a simple web app this may be as easy as requiring a page reload, for a desktop app it may require a restart, but for iOS or Android apps it may require users to visit some appstore and go through a whole procedure for upgrading an application.
 And what if product decides that updates should be paid for by device?
 Do we shut down all older apps once someone upgrades a single device?

 These are serious concerns that arise because we are unable to meet two requirements at the same time: